Displays the about box.

 Replaces spaces with tab characters in the selected region, based on the tab

 width of the buffer.
-Buffer-specific settings such as tabWidth may
+Buffer-specific settings such as tabWidth

 be inspected and modified in the Properties dialog (see properties).